Galxe/grevm/docs/v2/grevm2.md

 - **Breaks Grevm 1.0’s limitations in handling highly dependent transactions**, delivering a **5.5× throughput increase** to **2.96 gigagas/s** in **30%-hot-ratio hybrid workloads** by minimizing re-executions through **DAG-based scheduling** and **Task Groups**.
+- **Introduces Parallel State Store**, leveraging **asynchronous execution result bundling** to **overlap and amortize 30-60ms of post-execution overhead within parallel execution**, effectively hiding these costs within execution time.
-- **Parallel State module enhances state storage efficiency**, introducing **asynchronous execution result bundling** that amortizes **~30ms post-execution overhead**, while seamlessly handling **miner rewards and self-destruct opcode** without the performance penalties of sequential fallbacks.
+  It also seamlessly handles **miner rewards and the self-destruct opcode** without the performance penalties of sequential fallbacks.
-- **In-depth analysis of optimistic parallel execution** reveals the **underestimated efficiency of Block-STM** and the strength of **optimistic parallelism**, providing new insights into high-performance transaction execution.
+- **In-depth analysis of optimistic parallel execution** reveals the **underestimated efficiency of Block-STM** and the strength of **optimistic parallelism**, providing new insights into parallel execution.

 ## Abstract